Sigismund II Augustus

 Sigismund II Augustus (Zygmunt II August, Žygimantas Augustas; 1 August 1520 – 7 July 1572) was King of Poland and Grand Duke of Lithuania, the son of Sigismund I the Old, whom Sigismund II succeeded in 1548.
 He was the first ruler of the Polish–Lithuanian Commonwealth and the last male monarch from the Jagiellonian dynasty.

-Sigismund was elder of two sons of Italian-born Bona Sforza and Sigismund the Old, and the only one to survive infancy.
-From the beginning he was groomed and extensively educated as a successor.
-In 1529 he was chosen as king in vivente rege election while his father was still alive.
-Sigismund Augustus continued a tolerance policy towards minorities and maintained peaceful relations with neighbouring countries, with the exception of the Northern Seven Years' War which aimed to secure Baltic trade.
-Under his patronage, culture flourished in Poland; he was a collector of tapestries from the Low Countries and collected military memorabilia as well as swords, armours and jewellery.
-Sigismund Augustus' rule is widely considered as the apex of the Polish Golden Age; he established the first regular Polish navy and the first regular postal service in Poland, known today as Poczta Polska.
-In 1569, he oversaw the signing of the Union of Lublin between Poland and the Grand Duchy of Lithuania, which formed the Polish–Lithuanian Commonwealth and introduced an elective monarchy.
+Sigismund was the elder of two sons of Italian-born Bona Sforza and Sigismund the Old, and the only one to survive infancy.
+From the beginning, he was groomed and extensively educated as a successor.
+In 1529, he was chosen as king in vivente rege election while his father was still alive.
+Sigismund Augustus continued a tolerance policy towards minorities and maintained peaceful relations with neighbouring countries, with the exception of the Northern Seven Years' War, which aimed to secure Baltic trade.
+Under his patronage, culture flourished in Poland; he was a collector of tapestries from the Low Countries and collected military memorabilia as well as swords, armour, and jewellery.
+Sigismund Augustus' rule is widely considered the apex of the Polish Golden Age; he established the first regular Polish navy and the first regular postal service in Poland, known today as Poczta Polska.
+In 1569, he oversaw the signing of the Union of Lublin between Poland and the Grand Duchy of Lithuania, which formed the Polish–Lithuanian Commonwealth.

-Sigismund Augustus married three times; his first wife, Elizabeth of Austria, died in 1545 at just eighteen.
-He was then involved in several relationships with mistresses, the most famous being Barbara Radziwiłł, who became Sigismund's second wife and Queen of Poland in spite of his mother's disapproval.
+Sigismund II Augustus married three times; his first wife, Elizabeth of Austria, died in 1545 at just 18.
+He was then involved in several relationships with mistresses, the most famous being Barbara Radziwiłł, who became Sigismund II's second wife and Queen of Poland in spite of his mother's disapproval.
 The marriage was deemed scandalous and was fiercely opposed by the royal court and the nobility.
-Barbara died five months after her coronation, due to heavy illness.
-Sigismund finally wedded Catherine of Austria.
+Barbara died five months after her coronation, due to serious illness.
+Sigismund finally married Catherine of Austria.
 Neither marriage resulted in living children.

-Sigismund Augustus was the last male member of the Jagiellonian dynasty.
-Following the death of his sister Anna in 1596 the Jagiellonian dynasty came to an end.
+Sigismund II Augustus was the last male member of the Jagiellonian dynasty.
+Following the death of his sister Anna in 1596, the Jagiellonian dynasty came to an end.